 Chicken broth or you can also use vegetable if you would prefer to keep this recipe vegetarian.
 You can use liquid broth or some sort of bouillon too.
 The latter is what I tend to use personally.
 I will add it to boiling water and dissolve it first.

 A medium sized cooking onion.
-For other roasted soups I actually prefer softening my onion on the stovetop with butter.
-But for this recipe I roast it and that is because the tomatoes give of juice that the onions will cook in and soften with out charring too much.
-This charring I have found can make them bitter in soup.
+For other roasted soups, I usually prefer to soften my onions on the stovetop with a little butter.
+For this recipe, though, I like to roast them instead.
+The tomatoes release plenty of juice as they cook, which allows the onions to soften gently without charring too much.
+In the past, I’ve found that too much charring can give the onions a bitter taste in soup.

 Garlic.
-You will be keeping the cloves in their skins to roast in first.
+Keep the cloves in their skins to roast in first.

 Herbs, basil, parsley and oregano.
-This recipe uses dried herbs which is perfect for winter.
-Good quality fresh herbs are harder to find in winter.
-If you want to use fresh herbs then you can.
-I would add them at the end though.
+This recipe calls for dried herbs which is perfect for winter as good quality fresh herbs are harder to find at that time of year.
+If you choose to use fresh herbs then add them in at the end, just before the soup is blended.

-Chili flakes, this can be omitted but if you like an extra spicy kick then add them in to your own taste.
+Chili flakes.
+If you like an extra spicy kick then add the chili according to your own taste.

 Whipping cream.